Donald Smith convicted in 2013 rape, murder of 8-year-old Jacksonville girl

-JACKSONVILLE, Fla. - It took a jury less than 15 minutes to confirm what most of the Jacksonville community has known for more than four years: Donald Smith raped and strangled Cherish Perrywinkle.
+JACKSONVILLE, Fla. - It took a jury only 12 minutes to confirm Wednesday what most of the Jacksonville community has known for more than four years: Donald Smith raped and strangled Cherish Perrywinkle.

-Smith, 61, was convicted of kidnapping, rape and murder in the 8-year-old's 2013 death after prosecutors spent two days making their case that Smith took Cherish from a Northside Walmart, brutally raped her and choked the life out of her before dumping her half-naked body out like garbage.
+Smith, 61, was convicted of kidnapping, rape and murder in the 8-year-old's 2013 death after prosecutors spent two days making their case that Smith took Cherish from a Northside Walmart, brutally raped her and choked the life out of her before dumping her half-naked body as if it were garbage.

 More Headlines